codespearhead/txt-file-to-video/README.md

 > **Note**: We are not affiliated, associated, authorized, endorsed by or in any way officially connected to YouTube, LLC. (www.youtube.com).

-> **Warning**: As of today [2022-12-12], YouTube's against video downloading, as explicited in the Permissions and Restrictions section of their [Terms of Service](https://www.youtube.com/t/terms): You are **not allowed to**: access, reproduce, **download**, distribute, transmit, broadcast, display, sell, license, alter, modify or otherwise use any part of the Service or any Content **except**: (a) as expressly authorized by the Service; or (b) **with prior written permission from YouTube** and, if applicable, the respective rights holders.
+> **Warning**: As of today [2022-12-12], YouTube's against video downloading, as stated in the Permissions and Restrictions section of their [Terms of Service](https://www.youtube.com/t/terms): You are **not allowed to**: access, reproduce, **download**, distribute, transmit, broadcast, display, sell, license, alter, modify or otherwise use any part of the Service or any Content **except**: (a) as expressly authorized by the Service; or (b) **with prior written permission from YouTube** and, if applicable, the respective rights holders.

 > **Note**:
 > Copyright Disclaimer under section 107 of the Copyright Act 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.